Vegans avoid eating animal foods for environmental, ethical, or health reasons.

 A well-planned plant-based diet that includes sufficient amounts of the foods discussed in this article will help vegans stay healthy and avoid nutrient deficiencies.

-Nevertheless, some vegans may find it difficult to eat these foods in sufficient quantities.
-In these cases, supplements are a good backup option to consider.
+Nevertheless, some vegans may find it difficult to eat enough of these foods.
+In these cases, supplements may be an option to consider.